DeskewPro Documentation

 Template Correction

 Each template has a "Correct" toggle.
 When enabled, image correction is applied to all pages using that template.
-Below the toggle, stage controls (Deblur, Deskew), model selection (AI Model, Spine Physics), and parameter sliders appear.
-See Image Correction for the full control reference.
+Below the toggle, stage controls (Deblur, Deskew, Lighting, Binarize), model selection (AI Model, Spine Physics), and parameter sliders appear.
+See Image Correction for the full control reference, and Binarization for black and white output.

 Lock Defaults